pcanz/grammar-parser/docs/introduction.md

 write(date_match); // ===>
 ```
-The `grit` function corresponds to the `RegExp` object, it is a function that takes the grammar rules as input and returns a parser function.
+The `grit` function corresponds to the `RegExp` object, it is a function that takes the grammar rules as input and returns a parser object with a `parse` function.
 The source code for the `grit` grammar parser can be found at: <https://github.com/pcanz/grammar-parser/>

 The date grammar rule is quite similar to the date regular expression rule, the big difference is that the grammar rule has a name (before the `=` symbol), and the rule uses white-space to separate the component parts (extra white-space is insignificant).
 ``` eg